This post provides a complete overview of how competitions work. If anyone has additional questions, ask here and I will amend the main post.

 - An additional $1000 will be given away in the boss raffle, which you can enter by defeating bosses.

-- Student enrollment status will be verified with institutions before prizes are distributed.
+- For competitions requiring enrollment in participating universities, student enrollment status will be verified with institutions before prizes are distributed.
 If you are in a non-standard situation, message us beforehand to ensure you are eligible to participate.

 - Any issues will be resolved at C1s discretion